-The course will consist of four units.
-For units (i) and (ii), you will take an optional paper in Michaelmas Term and in Hilary Term, which will be assessed by either submission or written examination.
+You will also take an optional paper in Michaelmas Term and in Hilary Term.
 If assessed by submission, topics are released in Week 8 and submissions due in Week 9 of each term.

-If you have taken any optional papers not assessed by submission, you will sit additional examinations at the end of Trinity Term.
+In Trinity Term, you will sit a written language examination; if you have taken any optional papers not assessed by submission, you will sit additional examinations.
+You will also submit your thesis.